vatukanathan/drupal/README.txt

 == ARGUMENTS:

-	create module        Generates a module skeleton from an interactive wizard. todo list [total]    Displays list of todo items or a total.
+	create module <module_name>   Generates a module skeleton from an interactive wizard. todo list [total]    				  Displays list of todo items or a total.

 == OPTIONS: